St Augustine’s sin:

 Genre: Non-fiction; Category: Sociology of Religion; Subject: Clerical child abuse

-Priests are taught that infants are born soiled by carnal sin, while children learn priests are Godly.
-Could Augustinian theology be a factor in some cases of clerical child abuse?
-St Augustine of Peado attempts to answer this question with novel insights and scholarly brilliance.
+Priests are taught that children are born soiled by St Augustine’s Original sin, while children learn priests are Godly.
+Could Augustinian theology be a factor, perhaps subconsciously, in some cases of clerical child abuse?
+St Augustine’s sin attempts to answer this question with novel insights and scholarly brilliance.

 Drawing on the author’s personal experience in the Roman Catholic community, the narrative is supported with extracts from scripture and religious texts underpinning Western Christianity’s dogmas.
-Recently published books discuss clerical celibacy or criticise the sacraments of Penance and secret absolution, but St Augustine of Paedo reaches beyond these and ties together how children inculcated with guilt and deference to clergy might be more vulnerable to ecclesiastics who believe children to be soiled by the Original sin of concupiscence (sexual desire).
-The author sketches the subtle pressures that shape attitudes and behaviours to show how Christian rite and ritual might influence clerical child abuse.
+Recently published books discuss clerical celibacy or criticise the sacraments of Penance and secret absolution, but St Augustine’s sin reaches beyond these.
+Might children, inculcated with guilt and deference to clergy, be more vulnerable to ecclesiastics who believe all children to be soiled by original sin, labelled by St Augustine ‘the carnal sin of concupiscence’ (sexual desire)?
+The author sketches the subtle pressures that shape attitudes and behaviours to show how Christian drill and doctrine might influence clerical child abuse.

 St Augustine of Hippo (A.D.
 354 – 430), who laid down Western Christianity’s doctrine on Original sin, wrote in his Confessions of seeing ‘filth’ and ‘lust’ in infants.
 A clinical comparison with recorded dialogues of convicted paedophiles, reveals striking parallels.
 The author presents evidence that wayward clerics who take scripture literally are liable, wilfully or unconsciously, to consider children legitimate prey for abuse.
 Scrupulously probing the Sacraments of Baptism and Holy Orders, the author argues that Church rites and rituals have a more influential role in clerical child abuse than has generally been recognised in mainstream social science.

 The author lances Vatican sanctimony to ‘pop’ the rights and rituals of Original Sin underpinning Christian Faith, and afford new insights into clerical child abuse.
-If you have ever wondered why child abuse infests religious institutions, you will be astonished by the evidence laid out in this forthcoming book, which suggests a, perhaps unconscious, motivation.
+If you have ever wondered why Christian clerics abuse children, you will be astonished by the evidence laid out in this forthcoming book, which suggests a, perhaps subliminal, motivation.

 Data sourced from Commission reports and criminal records, and communications including Dark Net Internet traffic, are drawn together in support of a possible relationship between Christian belief and child sexual abuse world-wide, in the opposite direction one would expect.
 Here’s what happens to children inculcated with Augustinian guilt and shame, when clerics believe that babies are born already stained with carnal sin and the abusers have a Canonical right to God’s secretive forgiveness.

-With vignettes from the author’s extraordinary upbringing and indoctrination giving key insights into the cloistered workings of the Catholic Church, this book will be instructive to anyone struggling to understand why Christianity is infested with peadophilia.
+With vignettes from the author’s extraordinary upbringing and indoctrination giving key insights into the cloistered workings of the Catholic Church, this book will be instructive to anyone struggling to understand why Christianity is infested with child abuse.
 It will be indispensable to those concerned with child protection.